 Social Work is available as a specified programme for the Bachelor of Social Work (BSW) only.
 Graduates of the BSW will be equipped with these skills and abilities and more.
 The BSW can be awarded with Honours.
-The degree programme for the BSW is delivered at the Windermere Campus in Tauranga.
-This campus is shared in partnership between the Bay of Plenty Polytechnic and the University of Waikato.

 - Child and Family Services Worker

 - Community Worker

 Students must take HMDEV100, MAORI150, PHILO103, PSYCH101, SOCIO101, SOCPY100, SOCWK101 and SOCWK102.
 In the event a required paper (excluding SOCWK papers) is not offered, students may substitute an alternative paper identified and approved by the Social Work Programme Convenor.